chef-boneyard/chef-rfc/rfcXXX-postgresql-search.md

 There are two tables for this search: search_collections and search_items.
 The search_collections table has entries for each indexed type: node, role, environment, client as defaults, and any data bags.
 The search_items table has a row for each value in the indexed object.
 Each row will have keys for the parent search_collection and the organization that the object belongs to, along with a text column for the item's name, a text column for the item's value, and an ltree path column describing the full path to the item, e.g. for `node[:foo][:bar][:baz]`, the path in the search_items table would be `foo.bar.baz`.

 Table indices are up to the implementers, except for the mandatory ltree index on search_items.path.
-A trigram index on the value column is strongly recommended.
+A trigram index on the value column, or at least a GiST index on (path, value) using trigrams for the value, speeds up many of these queries considerably.
+However, these indexes do take up a lot of space on disk and require maintenance (see below).

 An implementing server that has organizations MAY use a separate schema for each organization's search tables.